Textiles come in many forms, from natural fibers like cotton and wool to synthetic materials like polyester and nylon.

 Synthetic Fibers: Advancements in Textile Engineering

 Synthetic fibers, also called synthetic fabrics, are man-made and often derived from petroleum.
+Cotton or linen fibers are often blended with synthetic fibers to enhance durability and suitability for items like mattresses and pillows.

 These include polymer fibres, olefin fibres, and semi synthetic fibres like rayon.